sriramab/gamamanual/G__Extension_ummisco.gaml.extensions.stats.md

 * **Possible use:**
   * OP(float) --->  float
   * OP(int, float, float) --->  float
-* **Result:** Returns the variance of a data sequence.
-That is (sumOfSquares - mean*sum) / size with mean = sum/size.Returns the variance from a standard deviation.
+* **Result:** Returns the variance from a standard deviation.Returns the variance of a data sequence.
+That is (sumOfSquares - mean*sum) / size with mean = sum/size.

 [Top of the page](#table-of-contents)